Ne-k/Aurora-Alerts/README.md

 ## Notes

-- Legacy one-off webhook script `noaa alert.py` has been deprecated in the Docker flow (still in repo if needed manually).
+- Legacy one-off webhook script has been removed; use `python -m aurora.bot` for all alerting flows.
 - The bot avoids hardcoding secrets; set `DISCORD_BOT_TOKEN` in `.env` or your environment.
 - Ephemeral high-Kp alerts: On each scheduled update the bot compares the new detection signature (day:UT-block:Kp) against the previous one stored in SQLite.
 Any newly added above-threshold windows are announced in a transient message (with consolidated sources line if available) and deleted after `ALERT_DELETE_AFTER_MINUTES`.